American Public Education (NASDAQ:APEI) Research Coverage Started at William Blair

-Analysts at William Blair started coverage on shares of American Public Education (NASDAQ:APEI) in a research note issued on Wednesday, The Fly reports.
-The firm set an “outperform” rating on the stock.
+Equities researchers at William Blair initiated coverage on shares of American Public Education (NASDAQ:APEI) in a note issued to investors on Tuesday, Benzinga reports.
+The brokerage set an “outperform” rating on the stock.

-Other equities research analysts have also issued reports about the company.
-Zacks Investment Research lowered American Public Education from a “buy” rating to a “sell” rating and set a $34.00 price target for the company. in a research report on Tuesday, January 12th.
-TheStreet lowered American Public Education from a “b-” rating to a “c+” rating in a research report on Tuesday, January 26th.
-Finally, B. Riley started coverage on American Public Education in a research report on Friday, December 18th.
-They issued a “buy” rating and a $45.00 price target for the company.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $39.20.
+A number of other research firms have also recently issued reports on APEI.
+Zacks Investment Research cut shares of American Public Education from a “buy” rating to a “sell” rating and set a $34.00 target price for the company. in a research note on Tuesday, January 12th.
+TheStreet cut shares of American Public Education from a “b-” rating to a “c+” rating in a research note on Tuesday, January 26th.
+Finally, B. Riley assumed coverage on shares of American Public Education in a research note on Friday, December 18th.
+They set a “buy” rating and a $45.00 target price for the company.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $39.20.

 American Public Education, Inc, together with its subsidiaries, provides online and campus-based postsecondary education.
 The company operates in two segments, American Public Education and Hondros College of Nursing.
 It offers 121 degree programs and 111 certificate programs in various fields of study, including business administration, health science, technology, criminal justice, education, and liberal arts, as well as national security, military studies, intelligence, and homeland security.